Last updated on : 19 Nov, 2025

 Incorporating Gyan Mudra into your day—whether during meditation, pranayama, or moments of stress—can serve as a gentle reminder to slow down, breathe deeply, and reconnect with your inner wisdom.

 To perform Gyan Mudra, sit comfortably, and connect your thumb and index finger to form a circle, leaving other fingers extended.
-Perform this mudra with both hands.
+Perform this mudra with both hands, resting them on your knees or thighs.

 Benefits vary.
-Some effects like relaxation can be felt within minutes, while cognitive or emotional improvements may take weeks of consistent practice.
+Some effects, like relaxation, can be felt within minutes, while cognitive or emotional improvements may take weeks of consistent practice.
+It’s a practice that requires regularity for sustained benefits.

 Disclaimer